kristofvc/standard-website/README.md

 ### Author

-Kristof Van Cauwenbergh - <kristof.vancauwenbergh@gmail.com> - <http://kristofvc.be>
+Kristof Van Cauwenbergh - <kristof.vancauwenbergh@gmail.com> - <http://kristofvc.be>.
 See also the list of [contributors](https://github.com/kristofvc/contact/contributors) that participated in this project.

 ### License

-kristofvc/contact is licensed under the MIT License - see the `meta/LICENSE` file for details
+kristofvc/contact is licensed under the MIT License - see the `meta/LICENSE` file for details.

 ### Contributing